mohameddhameem/WhisperCast/README.md

         ```
     *   Open the `.env` file and add your credentials:
         *   `OPENAI_API_KEY`: Your API key from OpenAI (if using `openai_api` mode).
-        *   `HUGGING_FACE_ACCESS_TOKEN`: Your access token from Hugging Face (required for `pyannote.audio` models).
+        *   `HUGGING_FACE_ACCESS_TOKEN`: Your access token from Hugging Face (required for `pyannote.audio` models if `--enable-diarization` is used).
 You can create one [here](https://huggingface.co/settings/tokens).
+Ensure you have accepted the terms of service for the diarization models (e.g., `pyannote/speaker-diarization-3.1` and `pyannote/segmentation-3.0`) on the Hugging Face website.

 ---

 ## ⚙️ Configuration

-The primary configuration file is `config.py`.
+The primary configuration file is `src/whispercast/config.py`.
 You can modify it to change the behavior of the script:

 *   `TRANSCRIPTION_MODE`:
     *   `'local'`: Use Hugging Face Transformers for local transcription.